 The higher education landscape in Texas has greatly expanded in the past fifteen years.
 Prospective college students are finding increasing options that fit both their career aspirations and need for affordable tuition.
-This growing list of great college deals in Texas include those with a smaller student body.
+This growing list of best colleges in Texas include those with a smaller student body.
 Many degree-seekers prefer the tight-knit campus environment and personalized education a small college can provide.

 The following list is a ranking of the best small college deals in Texas.
 This selection of schools result from in-depth research on the most desirable features in an investment-worthy degree.

-In assembling and ranking Texas’ top small colleges, points were awarded based on their affordability, student-to-faculty ratio, faculty expertise, alumni engagement, tuition return on investment, awards, campus diversity, and any additional distinctions that added particular value to the degree options.
+In assembling and ranking these smaller Texas colleges, points were awarded based on their affordability, student-to-faculty ratio, faculty expertise, alumni engagement, tuition return on investment, awards, campus diversity, and any additional distinctions that added particular value to the degree options.

-These top 20 Texas colleges scored the highest among approximately 60 schools; this initial pool had a net price of under $34,000 USD and a total student enrollment of below 8,000.
+Our top 20 best universities in Texas scored the highest among approximately 60 schools; this initial pool had a net price of under $34,000 USD and a total student enrollment of below 8,000.
 Primary sources for this data included College Navigator, Niche, and Payscale.

 The schools profiled below are ranked in order of points earned.
 In the event of a tie in points, the schools with the lower net price are ranked higher.

 Ranking Top Small Colleges in Texas

 #20 – Brazosport College